Financial Samurai

 Recommendation To Build Wealth

-Definitely also run your numbers through their newly launched Retirement Planning Calculator.
-They use real data that you’ve linked to produce as realistic a future financial scenario as possible to see how you’re doing.
+Run your numbers through their Retirement Planning Calculator.
+It uses real data that you've linked to produce as realistic a future financial scenario as possible to see how you're doing.
 You can adjust the various expense and income variables to see the different results.

 Check out a sample output below and see if you can get to excellent shape as well!